Eric Steinberg

-Early life
+Personal life

 Steinberg was born in Washington, D.C. to a Korean mother and a mixed European father.
 He attended the University of Vermont and the University of Kent in England prior to receiving an acting fellowship at the University of California at Irvine.

 Career

 Steinberg had a minor role for Rage of Vengeance.
 His television credits include JAG, NCIS, CSI: Crime Scene Investigation, Star Trek: Voyager, CSI: Miami, Without a Trace, Zeke and Luther and Martin.
 From 2006 to 2007, he played Ji Min Kim in The Young and the Restless and Netan in Stargate: SG-1.
 He voiced Lord Shimura in Ghost of Tsushima.